aoijs/website/src/content/docs/functions/renameFile.md

 ---
 title: $renameFile
-description: $renameFile will rename a file of your bot's directory.
+description: $renameFile will rename a file in your bot's directory.
 id: renameFile
 ---

-`$renameFile` will rename a file of your bot's directory.
+`$renameFile` will rename a file in your bot's directory.

 ## Usage